rvmey/triggercmd-docs/SmartHomeAlexa.md

 For most use-cases, the **TRIGGERcmd Smart Home** Alexa skill works best, but there are some that can only be accomplished using one of the conversational Alexa skills.
 For example, the **Voice Reply** field only works with conversational skills.

-The conversational skills do not create a virtual switch for each command like the Smart Home skill does, so Alexa doesn't have a list of what you might say ahead of time, which make it less likely Alexa will successfully match your spoken words to your commands.
+The conversational skills do not create a virtual switch for each command like the Smart Home skill does, so Alexa doesn't have a list of what you might say ahead of time, which makes it less likely your spoken words will match your commands.